rdilweb/docs/docs/libraries/filehandlers/index.md

 ## Usage

-Since filehandlers is such a big library, you should see the [dedicated documentation](https://filehandlers.rdil.rocks) for it.
+See the subpages for more information.

 ## Source